 Japan's NEC says board to discuss capital alliance with NTT

-TOKYO, June 25 (Reuters) - Japan's NEC Corp 6701.T said on Thursday it will discuss a capital alliance with telecommunications conglomerate Nippon Telegraph and Telephone (NTT) 9432.T at its board meeting later in the day.
+TOKYO, June 25 (Reuters) - Japan's NEC Corp said on Thursday it will discuss forming a capital alliance with telecommunications company Nippon Telegraph and Telephone (NTT) at its board meeting later in the day.

-The statement follows a Nikkei business daily report that NTT will take a 5% stake in the electronics company for about 60 billion yen ($560 million).
+NEC's comments in a statement follow a Nikkei business daily report that NTT will take a 5% stake in the electronics company for about 60 billion yen ($560 million).

+Through the capital alliance, NTT and NEC, a main network equipment supplier to NTT, hope to beef up efforts to develop fifth-generation (5G) wireless technologies where Japan is lagging China and the United States, the Nikkei said.

+NTT, previously state-owned and which has wireless carrier NTT DoCoMo Inc under its wing, has strong preference for domestic suppliers for its core networks as it is involved in various government projects.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.